 The 2016 Summer Olympic Games in Rio de Janeiro are approaching.
 That’s right, it’s the Carnival of global sporting competitions.
-New events this year include Synchronized Samba, 400 Meter Drag Queen Parade and Golf.
-I actually made up two of those, unfortunately the ones that aren’t Golf.
+New events this year include Synchronized Samba, 400 Meter Drag Queen and Golf.
+Actually, I made up two of those.
+Unfortunately the ones that aren’t Golf.

 So there’s a lot to learn about Rio 2016 besides how to vaccinate Zika.
-I’d like to offer a quick overview of some of the more obscure events, because you can’t get by solely on your knack for knowing China is a favorite in Table Tennis.
+I’d like to offer a quick overview of some of the more obscure events, because you can’t go into this simply knowing China is a favorite in Table Tennis.

-First off, Kitesurfing (or Kiteboarding) is a new event this year, replacing Windsurfing – both popular activities in hair-loss commercials, both mainly perpetrated by guys named Braxton.
-Kitesurfing however employs more than just wind, but, wait for it, a kite.
+First, Kitesurfing (or Kiteboarding) is a new event this year, replacing Windsurfing – both popular activities in hair-loss commercials, both mainly perpetrated by guys named Braxton.
+In Kitesurfing, your two most important elements are wind and, wait for it, a kite.
 Remember flying kites?
 Too much fun!
-How exhilarating it was, your dad shouting “Run!
+How exhilarating it was, your dad shouting, “Run!
 Run!
 Higher!
-Higher!” as that rainbow-colored, piece-of-shit, tissue paper diamond rose 3 feet, 4 feet over the meadow until your little legs gave out, sending you tumbling into the tick-infested brush where you contracted Lyme Disease.
+Higher!” as that rainbow-colored, piece-of-shit, tissue papered-diamond rose three feet…four feet…five...over the meadow until your little legs gave out, sending you tumbling into the tick-infested brush, beginning your battle with Lyme Disease.
 Well now our world’s greatest athletes are taking that experience to the next level.
 On WATER!
-Look out for this event, and dazzle friends with your prediction that someone from a “beachy” country will bring home gold.
+Look out for this event and dazzle friends with your prediction that someone from a “beachy” country will bring home gold.
 But not France.
 They consider Kitesurfing to be (blows smoke from cigarette), “Infantile.”

 Finally, I’d like to talk about an event that was introduced at the 1984 Los Angeles Olympics – a sport that really could only come out of LA – Rhythmic Gymnastics.
 It’s that thing where spritely elfin nymphs sporting sequin and man-buns prance around a rubber mat taunting you with ribbons and hula-hoops.
 “Look at me!
 Look at my cascading ribbon!
-I’m frigging swan-like!
+I move like a goddam swan!
 You’re NOBODY!”
 Really though, it feels like you’re watching the D-squad of Cirque Du Soleil.
 Not to say Rhythmic Gymnastics aren’t impressive.
 These girls are lifelong gymnasts who decided one day they’d dip into the prop closet and shake things up a bit.
 In addition to ribbons and hoops, the gals also brandish plastic balls, clubs and rope.
 It’s kind of like a game of Clue if Colonel Mustard and Professor Plum were wearing unitards.
 But don’t let all the tchotchkes distract you from the pure elegance of this event.
-Rhythmic Gymnastics are a direct descendent of classical dance and ballet, and these are professional athletes at work.
-Though it makes you wonder if one day, other events might start tossing doodads into the mix: “From now on, all basketball players will be awarded points for their use of chop sticks in a zone defense.”
+Rhythmic Gymnastics are a direct descendent of classical dance and ballet – these are professional athletes at work.
+Though it makes you wonder if one day other events might start tossing doodads into the mix: “From now on, all pole vaulters will be awarded extra points for their use of this rubber chicken.”
 You never know.

 As a bonus, here’s a list of some pithy Olympic event summations that can serve as a quick reference in case someone in the room needs schooling: